Zinc Rich Foods & Recipes

 Availability of Zinc

 Zinc availability in the food system has increased since the fortification of breakfast cereals began in the 1930s.
-For example, the chart below shows a significant jump in zinc fortification in the mid-1970s (data from USDA Economic Research Service).
+For example, the chart below shows a significant jump in zinc fortification in the mid-1970s (data from the USDA Economic Research Service).

 While supplementation and fortification may be helpful if you have deficiency symptoms, our analysis indicates that zinc fortification of otherwise nutrient-poor foods will not provide greater satiety.